Dechrissen/SpeedrunnerBot/README.md

 - If you're doing a race, make sure "race with" is in your title, followed by your opponents' Twitch usernames separated by commas.
 For example: "Banjo-Tooie Any% Race with coolguy123, speedrunner456, streamerdude11".
 Do not use "and".
 Only commas.

-Note: *It is recommended that you make Speedrunner_Bot a moderator in your channel, so that it isn't accidentally timed out/banned/etc. by other bots and/or moderators.*
+Note: *It is recommended that you make the bot a moderator in your channel, so that it isn't accidentally timed out/banned/etc. by other bots and/or moderators.*

 ## To Do List
 - [ ] Add a GUI to run the bot from a single .exe, add dropdown lists for settings, etc.